ais-sigbit/ais-sigbit.github.io/about.md

 permalink: about
 ---

 The Special Interest Group on Blockchain Innovations and Technologies (SIGBIT) is a SIG of the [Association for Information Systems (AIS)](https://aisnet.org).
-SITBIT provides a platform for researchers and practitioners interested in blockchain-driven innovations and technologies, such as Web3.0, DeFi, and NFT, to exchange ideas, share experiences and knowledge.
+SITBIT provides a platform for researchers and practitioners interested in blockchain-driven innovations and technologies, such as Web3.0, DeFi, and NFT, to exchange ideas and share experiences and knowledge.

 #### Honorary President